w7978708wen/DBT-Snowflake-AWS/README.md

 <h2>Step 5.
 Model creation </h2>
 Each dbt model is a SQL select statement which would transform my data.
-For each .csv file, I created a temporary table (view) in VS Code, so I can directly reference to the view later.
+For each .csv file, I created a temporary table (view) in my data warehouse using VS Code, so I can directly reference to the view later.
 <a href="https://github.com/w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/blob/main/project/models/staging/src_models.sql"> Here </a> is the SQL file.

 <br>